Healthdirect Free Australian health advice you can count on.

 What is a subdural haematoma?

-A subdural haematoma is a collection of blood between the surface of the brain and the skull.
-It is an emergency condition that can result from a head injury.
+A subdural haematoma is when blood collects between the surface of the brain and the skull.
+It can be an emergency condition.
+Most cases occur after a head injury.

-Subdural haematomas are classified according to the length of time since the event that caused them.
-They can be:
+Subdural haematomas are classified according to the length of time since the event that caused them:

 What are the symptoms of a subdural haematoma?